A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Introduction

 \section{Introduction}

-Functional Magnetic Resonance Imaging (fMRI) is a popular imaging tool for understanding the spatial characteristics of human cognitive and motor function~\citep{belliveauetal91, kwongetal92, bandettinietal93, howsemanandbowtell98,lindquist08,lazar08}.
+Functional Magnetic Resonance Imaging (fMRI) is an imaging tool for understanding the spatial characteristics of human cognitive and motor function~\citep{belliveauetal91, kwongetal92, bandettinietal93, howsemanandbowtell98,lindquist08,lazar08}.
 It is predicated on the significant discovery over three decades ago \citep{ogawaetal90a} that the firing of neurons in response to the application of a stimulus or the performance of a task is accompanied by changes in the blood oxygen levels in neighboring vessels, yielding the so-called Blood Oxygen Level Dependent (BOLD) contrast and that this BOLD effect is also present in human brains~\citep{ogawaetal90b}.
 The BOLD effect causes a shift in the MR signal and is used in fMRI as a surrogate for neural activity.
-Images of BOLD measurements at each voxel, or volume element, are acquired at multiple times during or without the task- or stimulus-related activity and, before preprocessing to address the effects of motion and other artifacts, form the raw data from an fMRI experiment.
+Images of BOLD measurements at each voxel -- or volume element -- are acquired at multiple times during or without the task- or stimulus-related activity and, before preprocessing to address the effects of motion and other artifacts, form the raw data from an fMRI experiment.

 An important outcome of many fMRI experiments is the construction of voxel-wise maps to identify regions of neural activation.
 Such activation maps are often obtained by fitting a general linear model~\citep{fristonetal95} to the afore-mentioned raw data, that is, the BOLD time series observations at each voxel.
-Statistical Parametric Mapping (SPM) \citep{fristonetal90} then reduces the data at each voxel to a test statistic that summarizes the association between the BOLD response and the stimulus time-course~\citep{bandettinietal93}.
+Statistical Parametric Mapping \citep{fristonetal90} then reduces the data at each voxel to a test statistic that summarizes the association between the BOLD response and the stimulus time-course~\citep{bandettinietal93}.
 The test statistics (or their $p$-values) are thresholded to determine significantly activated voxels~\citep{worsleyetal96, genoveseetal02,loganandrowe04,monti11}.
 Many factors ~\citep{biswaletal96,hajnaletal94} challenge detection accuracy, leading to much variation in identified activation from one study to another even when the same subject is scanned under the same paradigm~\citep{maitraetal02,gullapallietal05,maitra09b}.
-In single subjects or high-level cognitive tasks, the signal- or contrast-to-noise ratios (SNR or CNR) are typically low, hampering accurate activation detection.

 Improving detection accuracy is important for clinical adoption of fMRI to understand and evaluate individual cognitive functions and to aid diagnosis by identifying pathologies.